corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 * your RCP login details for your local node
 * SSH credentials for access to a remote node.

 Node Explorer is available for Mac OSX, Windows, and Linux.
-System requirements are matched to the requirements for operating a node. <!--- check this detail --->
+System requirements are matched to the requirements for operating a Corda node. <!--- check this detail --->

 ### Download and install